 Receipt of completed kit or week 17: screening episode closed.

 As part of the original ASCEND trials [5], a Primary Care Advisory Group developed text that could be easily incorporated into the standard BCSP invitation as there is space on the letters to mention the support of the individual’s GP practice.
-The group created a GP endorsement that was programmed to appear as a banner across the initial invitation letter linking each individual’s letter to their registered GP practice.
+The group created a GP endorsement that was programmed to appear as a banner across the initial invitation letter, linking each individual’s letter to their registered GP practice.

 The study design of ASCEND2 was identical to that of the previous ASCEND GP endorsement trial except that the intervention banner of the GP practice was now included on the letter with the screening kit rather than as part of the initial invitation letter, and ASCEND2 contained a larger number of subjects.
 An example letter is included in the supplementary appendix.
-The cost of including the letter with the kit was the same as including it with the invitation letter, so no additional costs were incurred relative to that of the GP endorsement arm of the ASCEND trial.
+The cost of including the banner on the letter with the kit was the same as including it on the invitation letter, so no additional costs were incurred relative to that of the GP endorsement arm of the ASCEND trial.

-We randomised by clusters by day within hubs (hub-days) rather than individuals, as the hubs anticipated administrative difficulties in individual randomisation.
+We randomised by clusters by day within hubs (hub-days) rather than for individuals, as the hubs anticipated administrative difficulties in individual randomisation.
 Although blinding of hubs was not possible, there was no direct contact with participants.

-The primary aim of the study was to test the hypothesis that participation, in terms of percentage of invitees adequately screened was the same in GP Endorsement arm was the same as in the standard invitation arm, against the alternative that participation increases in the GP endorsement arm.
+The primary aim of the study was to test the hypothesis that participation, in terms of percentage of invitees adequately screened, was the same in the GP endorsement arm as in the standard invitation arm, against the alternative that participation increases in the GP endorsement arm.

 Study population

-Consent had been sought from all general practices in England (N = 8,142) in collaboration with a Primary Care Advisory Group and the Health & Social Care Information Centre (HSCIC, now NHS Digital), by sending invitations to be part of the ASCEND trials, followed by reminders at 4 and 8 weeks.
-Permission to link the GP practice address to the invitation was granted by 80% of practices (N = 6,480).
+Consent had been sought from all general practices in England (N = 8142) in collaboration with a Primary Care Advisory Group and the Health & Social Care Information Centre (HSCIC, now NHS Digital), by sending invitations to be part of the ASCEND trials, followed by reminders at 4 and 8 weeks.
+Permission to link the general practice address to the invitation was granted by 80% of practices (N = 6480).
 Eighty-one practices from three clinical commissioning groups in the Leeds area that had previously participated in ASCEND were excluded from the ASCEND2 trial to avoid conflicting with another bowel screening uptake trial.

-Men and women aged 60-74 years from the GP practices included who are routinely invited for FOBt screening in the BCSP were randomised in equal proportions (clustered by date of invitation, stratified by BCSP hub) to receive a GP practice endorsement letter with their FOBt kit on randomly selected days within a pre-specified time-period, or the control group who received the kit with the standard letter without the GP endorsement banner.
+Men and women aged 60-74 years from the general practices included who are routinely invited for FOBt screening in the BCSP were randomised in equal proportions (clustered by date of invitation, stratified by BCSP hub) to receive a GP endorsement letter with their FOBt kit on randomly selected days within a pre-specified time-period, or to the control group who received the kit with the standard letter without the GP endorsement banner.
 Randomisation was carried out via the Bowel Cancer Screening System (BCSS) on which the necessary modifications had to be programmed to enable the system to generate the intervention letters for patients at participating practices.
 Within each hub, we randomised the working days between 1st February 2016 and 11th March 2016.